chobberoni/beagle134/README.md

 *In hopes to create a close feeback loop with an external RF* *Attenae system that will attached to the output/input of the* *Beagle Bone Black's usb audio jacks.*
+*All in all, it will become an all-in-one speed radar unit.*

 Setting up BBB for this Project
 --------------------------------